 The handling of conflicts of interest has been internally regulated through the Conflict of Interest Handling Guidelines.
-However, during the year 2023, there were no issues containing conflicts of interest
+However, during the year 2024, there were no issues containing conflicts of interest.
 Overall, the handling of conflicts of interest by the Bank has followed applicable regulations.

-5. Implementation of the Bank's Compliance Function The Bank has appointed a Compliance Director and established a Compliance Division to carry out duties and responsibilities independently according to compliance policies and guidelines.
+Implementation of the Bank's Compliance Function The Bank has appointed a Compliance Director and established a Compliance Division to carry out duties and responsibilities independently according to compliance policies and guidelines.

-The Bank has provided an adequate number of human resources and has sufficient competence to carry out compliance functions and effectively implement Anti-Money Laundering, Terrorism Financing Prevention & Mass Destruction Weapons Financing Prevention, including appointing Compliance Officers at each Bank office, and having a Division to ensure the availability and management of Policies, Guidelines, and SOPs (KSOP).

-Additionally, the Bank has an adequate AML System to support the implementation of Anti-Money Laundering and Terrorism Financing Prevention.
+The Bank has provided an adequate number of human resources and has sufficient competence to carry out compliance functions and effectively implement Anti-Money Laundering, Countering the Financing of Terrorism & Counter-Proliferation Financing of Weapons of Mass Destruction, including appointing Compliance Officers at each Bank office, and having a Division to ensure the availability and management of Policies, Guidelines, and SOPs (KSOP).
+Additionally, the Bank has an adequate AML System to support the implementation of Anti-Money Laundering and Countering the Financing of Terrorism.
 The Compliance Function has established policies, developed guidelines, and taken steps to ensure the suitability, adequacy, and effectiveness of the compliance function's role throughout the bank's organizational structure.
 The Bank has made efforts to increase Compliance awareness through socialization and issuing compliance culture posters.